An in-depth look at the Equity Residential (EQR) stock

 The consensus among analysts is that Equity Residential (EQR) is a Hold stock at the moment, with a recommendation rating of 3.
-5 analysts rate the stock as a Sell, while none rate it as Overweight.
-12 out of 22 have rated it as a Hold, with 5 advising it as a Buy.
+5 analysts rate the stock as a Sell, while 1 rate it as Overweight.
+12 out of 22 have rated it as a Hold, with 4 advising it as a Buy.
 None have rated the stock as Underweight.
-The expected earnings per share for the stock is $0.27.
+The expected earnings per share for the stock is $0.25.

 Equity Residential (NYSE:EQR) trade information